GSA/fpki-guides/pages/fpki_cas.md

 * [Federal Bridge Certification Authority (FBCA)](#federal-bridge-certification-authority-fbca)
 * [SHA-1 Federal Root Certification Authority (SHA1 FRCA)](#sha-1-federal-root-certification-authority-sha1-frca)

-The FPKI Trust Infrastructure CAs serve as the **Root** and **Anchors** <!-- Is Anchor the same as Trust Anchor? --> for the **Intermediate** and **Issuing CAs** operated by:
+The FPKI Trust Infrastructure CAs serve as the **Root** and **Trust Anchors** for the **Intermediate** and **Issuing CAs** operated by:

   * Federal Government Agencies
   * State, Local, Tribal, Territorial, International Governments
   * Commercial Partners

-{% include alert-info.html content="A new effort is underway to establish a Federal root and issuing certificate authorities dedicated to Public Trust TLS/SSL device certificates.
-Follow or contribute to the development of the new Federal certificate policy for this Public Trust effort: https://github.com/uspki/policies" %}
+{% include alert-info.html content="A new effort is underway to establish Federal Government Root and Issuing CAs <!-- In this case, Root is not referring back to the idea that the FPKI Trust Infrastructure CAs are the "Root" as stated above?-->dedicated to Public Trust Transport Layer Security (TLS)/Secure Socket Layer (SSL) device certificates. <!--Suggest adding a lay-person's explanation of how Root and Issuing CAs in this case relate to P.T.
+TLS/SSL device certicates, what these devices are, and why this is important. -->Follow or contribute to the development of the Federal Government's new certificate policy for this Public Trust effort: https://github.com/uspki/policies" %}

 The three FPKI Trust Infrastructure CAs' detailed functions are as follows: